geoschem/HEMCO/docs/source/user-guide/compiling.rst

 directory**.

 Create a build directory and initialize it.
-You initialize a build directory by running :program:`cmake` with the path to the HEMCO source code.
-Here is an example of creating a build directory in the top-level of the HEMCO source code:
+You initialize a build directory by running :program:`cmake` with the path to the :program:`HEMCO` source code.
+Here is an example of creating a build directory in the top-level of the :program:`HEMCO` source code:

 .. code-block:: console